Also Known As

 How is the sample collected for testing?

-A stool sample is collected in a clean container provided by the laboratory.
+A stool sample is collected in a clean container provided by the laboratory and or your healthcare professional.
 This sample should not be contaminated by urine or water.

 Is any test preparation needed to ensure the quality of the sample?